Map © Nations Online Project (info)

 The Kingdom of Spain occupies most of the Iberian Peninsula in Europe, with long coastlines on the Mediterranean Sea to the south-east and the Atlantic Ocean to the north-west.
-Spanish territory also includes the Canary Islands in the Atlantic, the Balearic Islands in the Mediterranean and two cities in north Africa (Ceuta and Melilla).
+Spanish territory also includes the Canary Islands in the Atlantic (Tenerife, Lanzarote and others), the Balearic Islands in the Mediterranean (Ibiza, Mallorca and others) and two cities in north Africa (Ceuta and Melilla).
+Gibraltar, a tiny British enclave on the south coast of Spain, has long been a thorny diplomatic issue.
 Several minority groups in Spain (notably the Basques and the Catalans) have been demanding independence for years, often via violent protests.

 If you enjoyed reading this, please send me an email.
 All correspondence is appreciated!

 For a more detailed explanation of the various walking trails in Europe that converge on the city of Santiago de Compostela in Spain, read my blog about the Camino de Santiago.